 We know that students are busy people and sometimes things just come up.
-While we expect you to attend all interviews, if you have a valid interview conflict we’ll do our best to work with you to find a solution.
+While we expect you to attend all interviews, if you have an interview conflict we’ll do our best to work with you to find a solution.

 - Scheduled midterms/exams

 - Mandatory medical appointments

 - Time zone differences (requested time must fall within the standard 8 a.m. - 7 p.m.
 ET)

 - UW interview site is different from your home campus (applies to Architecture, Architectural Engineering and Global Business and Digital Arts students only)

 All interview conflicts are assessed on a case-by-case basis.
 If you think you have an individual interview conflict, we expect you to follow the steps below to keep us informed and determine the best course of action.